 - 1. The Council's officer appointed in accordance with Section 151 of the Local Government Act 1972 (the Section 151 Officer) shall be responsible to the Council for the regulation, practical arrangements and control of the Council's finances and accounts, and in particular shall be authorised to: - (a) set financial management standards and monitor compliance with them - (b) determine the form of accounts and accounting systems of the Council - (c) select accounting policies and ensure that they are applied consistently - (d) issue codes of practice in respect of detailed requirements for financial control, according to the list under the section on systems and procedures below - (e) delegate such authority as appropriate, for operational purposes, to nominated officers. - 2.
 Any codes of practice issued by the Section 151 Officer shall have force as though they are part of these financial regulations, unless specifically noted to the contrary. - 3.
-Members of the executive management team, service managers and lead specialists of the Council shall be responsible for: - a) promoting the financial management standards set by the S151 officer ensuring the relevant controls are properly applied - b) the proper, effective and efficient use of any resources under their control and allocated to them by the Council. - 4.
-Executive managers of the Council shall be responsible for: - a) ensuring that any codes of practice issued by the S151 officer are implemented and maintained - b) ensuring that fees and charges are reviewed at least annually.
+Members of the Executive Management Team, Service Managers and Lead Specialists of the Council shall be responsible for: - (a) promoting the financial management standards set by the S151 Officer ensuring the relevant controls are properly applied - (b) the proper, effective and efficient use of any resources under their control and allocated to them by the Council. - 4.
+Directors of the Council shall be responsible for: - (a) ensuring that any codes of practice issued by the Section 151 Officer are implemented and maintained